gutenbergtools/gutenbergsite/site/policy/collection_development.md

 ## What types of works are eligible?

-Project Gutenberg only accepts donations of eBooks (i.e., written works) that are not currently protected by copyright in the United States.
+Project Gutenberg accepts only donations of eBooks (i.e., written works) that are not currently protected by copyright in the United States.
 Such works are in the public domain.
-New Project Gutenberg eBooks are typically digitized versions of books that were published long ago, and for which any US copyright has expired.
+New Project Gutenberg eBooks are typically digitized versions of books that were published long ago and for which any US copyright has expired.

-Collection development focuses on literature and other written works.
+Project Gutenberg's collection development focuses on literature and other written works.
 Selections are made by volunteers with diverse interests, and essentially all eligible submissions are welcome.

 The basic eligibility criteria are: